TENNLab-UTK/dbscan/README.md

-This directory contains code for executing and testing the DBSCAN algorithm neuromorphically.
+Code for executing and testing the DBSCAN algorithm neuromorphically.

 Points of Contact: James S. Plank, Charles P. Rizzo